-Buying from a single-source supplier, mitigated an expensive integration, and ensured the chamber and shaker would work seamlessly together.
-As a bonus, support and service was coming from the same company as well.
+Buying from a single-source supplier mitigated an expensive integration and ensured the chamber and shaker would work seamlessly together.
+As a bonus, support and service were coming from the same company, as well.